Four different descriptions of the course design process

 The main activities are:

-- Collect additional information needed in the design process to be able to prepare the intermediate products.
+- Collect additional information needed during the design process to prepare the intermediate products.

 - Select interesting IT ideas to introduce blended learning.

-- Analyse the pedagogical consequences of the formulated problems or wishes with the help of the design tool eight design principles for MHE.
+- Analyse the pedagogical consequences of the formulated problems or wishes using the design tool of the eight design principles for MHE.

-- Formulate and evaluate the ideas for possible solutions.
+- Formulate and evaluate potential solutions.
 Choose the best one.

-Stage 3 Formulate your ideas on IT options and what you expect
+Stage 3 Formulate your ideas on IT options and what you expects

 To assist you with selecting IT options, you can find an overview by clicking here.